HenrikBach1/ansible-scripts/README.md

 ### Robust Container Scripts
 For more reliable container lifecycle management, especially when using detached commands or VS Code:
-- `robust-ros2-container.sh`: Creates robust ROS2 containers with reliable keep-alive processes
+- `start-ros2-container.sh`: Creates and manages ROS2 containers with reliable keep-alive processes
 - `robust-yocto-container.sh`: Creates robust Yocto containers with reliable keep-alive processes

 The robust scripts are recommended for environments where you need maximum stability with VSCode remote development.